-Crops absorb some components of solar radiation which they use as a source of energy in the process of photosynthesis.
-The amount of near-infrared radiation that is reflected by plants is a good indicator of the condition and health of the crop.
+Crops absorb parts of the total incoming solar radiation as a source of energy to produce biomass (photosynthesis).
+The amount of near-infrared radiation that is reflected by plants is a good indicator of the condition and healthiness of the crop.
 A healthy crop reflects most of the near-infrared radiation, whereas a crop under stressed conditions adsorbs this type of radiation.
 This information can be used for early warning detection of crop stress or failure.
-Unfortunately, the human eye cannot see in the near-infrared and crop stress in its initial phase is therefore often observed too late.
+The human eye cannot see in the near-infrared and crop stress in its initial phase is therefore often observed too late.

 By using HiView’s near-infrared Flying Sensors imagery, early-warning crop stress can be detected over entire farms and fields.
-Combined with the ultra-high resolution and the precise timing of monitoring, a real early-warning system is available.
+Combined with the ultra-high resolution (2-10 cm) and the precise timing of monitoring, an early-warning system is available.

 Typical examples of projects in the context of “crop monitoring for early-warning stress detection” undertaken by HiView are: